tardate/LittleArduinoProjects/Electronics101/CD4046/MainsLinkedPLL/README.md

 I don't have datasheets for my 1/4W resistors, and I suspect they may be fine with ~230V.
 But putting 3 resistors in series reduces the voltage across each individual resistor, and protects against any failing closed circuit.

-Note: with these resistor values, I am driving the opto-coupler resonably hard so it turns "on" close to when the AC signal cross the zero-point.
+Note: with these resistor values, I am driving the opto-coupler reasonably hard so it turns "on" close to when the AC signal cross the zero-point.
 However there is at least a diode drop and rise time involved that corresponds to some lag, and this cascades through the PLL.
 So while the PLL output signal will be "locked" to the AC signal, it does have a fixed but non-zero phase offset that I haven't designed out of the system.

 ### Phase Comparator